University of Utah CSM Group

 RSS iMechanica Feed for Students

-• PhD Position in Mechanics and Materials at LEM3 University of Lorraine, Metz, France
+• PhD openings in Computational Solid Mechanics and Methods at the University of Kentucky

 Blog at WordPress.com.